00fox/Ds2vJoy/README.md

   - Simultaneous is R1L1 or R2L2 the same time (with this 40ms as default delta)
 - Multiple touchpad divide in multiple buttons,
   - But for more simple uses, there is a lot of special buttons (see vJoy)
-- Led is calm wave fluctuating, and can color be stopped on exit
+- Led is calm wave fluctuating, you can modify the frequency, and color can be stopped on exit

 ## vJoy
 ![vJoy](Doc/3_Ds2vJoy_Mapping.png)